 Laboratory Performance is scored for this scheme (April 2013) and is based on 'matching' with the target values (TVs) and penalty point accumulation.
 No penalty points are accrued for a 'match' with the consensus target value (TV); one point is accrued for one step either way from the TV; a maximum of two penalty points are accrued for two or more steps either way from the TV.
 An example of the report format is shown below (Fig 5 & 6).
 Only national grading scheme parameters i.e. cell number, evenness, fragmentation, blastocyst expansion, inner cell mass and trophectoderm are used to monitor satisfactory performance.
 Embryo suitability for freezing and quality ranking are not, as clinics may have different policies/criteria for this.
-Therefore, this part of the scheme is for interpretive/educational purposes only.
-Current performance limits are detailed in Appendix 1.This is under 6 monthly review by the Embryology Steering Committee.
+Therefore, this part of the scheme is for interpretive/educational purposes only and for use in the 'hub and spoke' reports for comparing inter-laboratory variation.
+Current performance limits are detailed in Appendix 1.
+This is under 6 monthly review by the Embryology Steering Committee.